 A double kick groove based on a set rhythm.

-In this lesson you will be learning a two bar double kick groove built around a common six note syncopated movement.
-This rhythm is then orchestrated between kicks and snares in a slightly unusual way, making an interesting sounding part.
-The lesson will start with the basic rhythm and is then developed into a full groove over several steps.
-There will be three separate modifications made, each of which creates its' own perfectly decent sounding part while increasing the difficulty and complexity slightly.
+In this lesson you will be learning a relatively simple two bar groove using common offbeat sixteenth note placements.
+The lesson will start with the basic version of the part and is then developed into a full groove over several steps.
+There will be five separate modifications made, each of which creates its' own perfectly decent sounding part while increasing the difficulty and complexity slightly.

 It is very important that you can play the step you are on comfortably before moving on as any parts you get stuck on are going to appear in all subsequent steps.
 This is particularly important in the first few steps where the double kick rhythm is built up.